 You can also turn to CorpNet to help you identify and apply for the necessary business licenses and permits required in the area where you will operate your business.

 11. Research what other business essentials

 - Another consideration is funding needs for your business.
 Will you need to apply for loans, seek investors, or get additional money in some other way to launch your business?

 To stay in good standing and to operate legally in the state of Wyoming, businesses must stay up to date on their report and tax filing requirements.
 Business owners should ask their attorneys and tax professionals if they are unsure of the obligations they need to fulfill to maintain corporate compliance.
-One convenient way to keep track of future filings by using CorpNet’s B.I.Z.
-(Business Information Zone).
+One convenient way to keep track of future filings by using CorpNet’s Compliance Portal.
 The free online portal makes it easy to track deadlines for license renewals, annual reports, and more.

 13. Keep a resource list handy